denten-books/plain-text/5-chapter.md

 Setting aside, for the time being, the implications of object-affect fusion on our understanding of private property, we are for now faced with a more narrow problem of curating, reading, understanding, and living in personal archives.
-The attachment of personal affect to private and privelged objects suggests a practice of literary analysis that differs markedly from the interpretation of public books, in a kind of a solipsistic criticism.
-It is a practice already suggested in Michel Foucault's study of hupomnemata in Greco-Roman culture, now extended into the contemporary and the everyday.
-In charting out that unfamiliar territory of the personal archive, I am confounded by known models of communication, advanced by thinkers like Ferdinand de Saussure, Roman Jacobson, and Claude Shannon: all models that divide the communicative act into "messages," "senders," "addressants," and "addressees."
-The object state of media being instead implies a prodigious archive of private literature, where the traditional distinction between subject and object collapses.
-Beckett's Krapp is both the sender and the reciever of a message, even then content of which strictly contains an image of the same subjective self.
-Private interpretation of private archives: I do not yet know what such an activity entails, but, given my own daily phenomenological account of reading and writing, I suspect it to be a prevalent mode of communication and one that involves a hermeneutics not taught formally in schools and universities.
-Our time spent browsing the archive of another makes up for a small fraction of the time spent on inhabiting the archive of the self.
+The attachment of personal affect to private and privileged objects suggests a practice of literary analysis that differs markedly from the interpretation of public books, in a kind of a solipsistic criticism.
+It is a practice already suggested in Michel Foucault's study of hypomnemata in Greco-Roman culture, now extended into the contemporary and the everyday [@foucault_self_1983, 415-430;
+@foucault_self_1998].
+In charting out that unfamiliar territory of the personal archive, I am confounded by known models of communication, advanced by thinkers like Ferdinand de Saussure, Roman Jacobson, and Claude Shannon.
+These models universally envision the communicative act to comprise "messages," "senders," "receivers," "addressants," and "addressees."
+The state of media being instead implies a prodigious archive of private literature, where the traditional distinction between subject and object collapses.
+Beckett's Krapp is both the sender and the receiver of a message, even then content of which strictly contains an image of the same subjective self.
+Private interpretation of private archives: I do not yet know what such an activity entails, but, given my own daily phenomenological account of reading and writing, I suspect it to be a prevalent mode of meaning making and one that involves hermeneutics that cannot be reduced to interpretation on the level of ideas involved.
+The care of intellectual furnishings must also involve a measure of physical manipulation: mental carpentry.

 [^ln5-hoard]: See for example @kellett_does_2003, 458: "Emotional attachment to
 objects are commonplace."